lalitkumawat1m/YoutubeViewCounter/README.md

 ## After that fill out the updater.js with your Infos
 ## run node updater.js

 ### You will get your new access token every time you call node updater.js
 ## Fill in the YT Video ID and You are good to go!

-## node-corn
+## node-corn is used (here is full documentation https://www.npmjs.com/package/node-cron)
-### To automatically run the bot, you can setup a cron job that calls the script.
+### To automatically run the bot in every 10 minutes, you can setup a cron job that calls the script.

 YouTube API limits
 By defauly, YouTube gives you 10,000 "units" per day on the API.